gcarvalho/RSync/README.md

 - Suports multiple hosts
 - Supports excludiing certain file patterns

+## Dependencies
+- You must have rsync installed, somewhere that "which rsync" will find it
+- You must have ssh setup, if you want to use it

+**WINDOWS USERS**: Sorry guys, this was written in a day and I haven't had a chance to even try to get it working on windows.
+Feel free to take a shot at getting it to work on windows and sending me the pull request.

 ## Installing it
 There are 2 ways install this plugin, none of which I'll explain, but I'll list them: